Diastasis recti

 In some cases, diastasis recti heals on its own.

 Pregnancy-related diastasis recti often lasts long after the woman gives birth.
 Exercise may help improve the condition.
 Umbilical hernia may occur in some cases.
-Surgery is rarely performed for diastasis recti.
+Surgery is not usually performed for diastasis recti.

 Possible Complications